codemandy/G_DOTS_1/README.md

 ## Notes

+- **Watercolor Mode**: Dots are now **filled circles with opacity** (not stroked outlines)
+  - Opacity varies with tone density for natural watercolor wash effects
+  - Multiple colored dots can overlap to create blended hues
+  - Adjust `--opacity-min` and `--opacity-max` to control transparency range
+  - Lower opacity = lighter wash, higher opacity = denser pigment
 - **Dithering algorithms**: Choose based on desired aesthetic
   - `floyd-steinberg`: Best for detail and edges, some directionality
-  - `blue-noise`: Natural stochastic screening, no visible patterns (recommended for photos)
+  - `blue-noise`: Natural stochastic screening, no visible patterns (recommended for watercolor)
   - `ordered`: Regular Bayer matrix pattern, fast and predictable
   - `white-noise`: Random/grainy, good for artistic effects
 - **Variable dots**: Enable `--variable-dots` to modulate dot size by local tone (0.5x to 1.5x base radius)
 - **Palette mode creates overlapping layers**: each color is dithered based on its contribution/presence in the image, allowing colors to blend naturally
 - Each color is in its own SVG `<g>` layer group with ID like `color_1_7b3f00` for easy selection in Inkscape/AxiDraw
-- Circles are exported as stroked outlines with stroke set to the ink color
 - For watercolor/ink washes: plot light/transparent colors first; proceed to darker inks; layers will overlay naturally

 ## Roadmap (Stage 3+)